Kevin Sharp: Early years

-Kevin Grant Sharp was born December 10, 1970 in Redding, California.
+Kevin Grant Sharp was born December 10, 1970, in Redding, California.
 When he was seven years old, his family moved to Weiser, Idaho, to open a restaurant.
 Sharp performed in local musicals in high school, and stayed active in music after his family moved to Sacramento, California, in 1985.
 Starting in 1989, he began to experience dizziness and fatigue.
-He was diagnosed with Ewing's sarcoma, a rare form of bone cancer.
-Kevin Sharp was given little chance of recovery.
+He was diagnosed with Ewing's sarcoma, a rare form of bone cancer, and was given little chance of recovery.
 Through the Make-A-Wish Foundation, which grants wishes to children with life-threatening illnesses, Sharp met the record producer David Foster, with whom he soon became friends.
 After two years of chemotherapy and radiation treatment, when still in his early 20s, the cancer went into remission by the early 1990s, although he permanently lost all of his hair as a result of the radiation treatment.
-In high school Kevin played football and basketball.
-He was unable to play football and basketball during his senior year because of his cancer.
+In high school, Sharp played football and basketball, but was unable to participate in either sport during his senior year because of his cancer.
 The doctors eventually discovered that the cancer had spread to his lungs.
 Kevin Sharp was a member of the Church of Jesus Christ of Latter-day Saints.
 Kevin Sharp graduated from Bella Vista High School.